httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Resumable uploads are supported in HTTP through use of a temporary resource, an _upload resource_ ({{upload-resource}}), that is separate from the resource being uploaded to and specific to that upload.
 By interacting with the upload resource, a client can retrieve the current offset of the upload ({{offset-retrieving}}), append to the upload ({{upload-appending}}), and cancel the upload ({{upload-cancellation}}).

 The remainder of this section uses examples to illustrate different interactions with the upload resource.
 HTTP message exchanges, and thereby resumable uploads, use representation data (see {{Section 8.1 of HTTP}}).
 This means that resumable uploads can be used with many forms of content, such as static files, in-memory buffers, data from streaming sources, or on-demand generated data.
+Examples are purely illustrative and non-normative.
+Implementations of this protocol are expected to follow normative requirements defined in other sections, together with applying security considerations presented in {{security-considerations}}.

 ## Example 1: Complete upload of representation data with known size {#example-1}